geekskick/thoughts/fm4/audio/index.md

 `IBCR = 0b10000000`

 > The [example](example_project/i2c.c) also sets the MFS Reset Bit after this setup.
 But I can't find anything in the [comms datasheet](http://www.cypress.com/file/222976/download) to support this yet.

+### Codec Settings

+[The codec datasheet](https://www.rockbox.org/wiki/pub/Main/DataSheets/WM8731_8731L.pdf) has a list of the control registers.
+> Interestingly the [example project initialisation](example_project/audio.c) for the codec doesn't match to this, at least in the comments.
+The process below is as per the datasheet and values written rather than the comments.

+#### Setup Process

+1. Reset the Codec
+2. Set L and R lines to `mute disabled` `+3db gain` `simultaenous load disabled`
+3. Set L and R volumes to `-10dB`
+4. Set the ADC to get it's input from either MIC or Line In
+5. Set the Line Out/Headphones to come from the DAC
+6. Turn off all the internal filters and make sure nothing is muted
+7. Make sure no power saving features are turned on
+8. Configure the Digital Interface
+* Set up the Digital output to DSP mode
+* Set up the Digital output to 16 bits
+* Ensure that Left = Left and Right = Right
+* Set the codec to generate the clocking signals etc
+* Use the first clock signal after the rising edge on the DACLRC line
+9. Set the Sample Frequency
+10. Activate the digital interface!

 ### Resources